 Local Places for Nature – Breaking Barriers

-Local Places for Nature – Breaking Barriers is intended to help organisations working with excluded and disadvantaged communities to identify and remove barriers to community involvement in nature.
+Local Places for Nature – Breaking Barriers is intended to break down barriers that excluded and disadvantaged communities face when accessing nature.

 It is hoped that this funding will pay for a network of facilitators or co-ordinators to help achieve this.

 The Heritage Fund is distributing Local Places for Nature ‒ Breaking Barriers on behalf of the Welsh Government.

 This funding is primarily for:

 - organisations working with diverse ethnic communities, refugees, Gypsy, Roma and Traveller community groups